realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 - What changed
 - Why it changed
+- What constraint it addresses
 - What tradeoffs were considered
-- What constraint it addresses
 - How impact will be measured
+- When review will occur

 Transparency must:

 - Name the clamp
 - Name the tradeoff
 - Admit uncertainty
-- Define review timelines
+- Define revision pathways

-Performative transparency becomes unstable over time if:

-- Lived friction contradicts published reasoning
-- Mandate gradients decline despite rhetorical claims

-Salience must be structured:

-- Public summaries
-- Technical annexes
-- Independent audits
-- Impact metrics

 Opacity breeds narrative inflation.
 Structured transparency stabilizes mandate.

 ---

-## 11. Contraction and Distribution
+## 12. Contraction and Distribution

 Adaptive expansion requires contraction.